How to get free at-home COVID tests under new government program - NewsBreak

 Depending on when and where you purchase the at-home tests, which typically retail for about $25 for a kit containing two tests, you may be able to get it covered by insurance on the spot, says the Centers for Medicare and Medicaid Services.

-But many people, especially in the program’s initial stages, will need to pay for the tests out of pocket and then file for reimbursement from their health insurance.Are you doing COVID tests wrong?
-Experts debate best swab use
+But many people, especially in the program’s initial stages, will need to pay for the tests out of pocket and then file for reimbursement from their health insurance.How can you tell if your N95 or KN95 mask is fake?

 If you do pay out of pocket, you’ll want to keep your receipt as proof of purchase.
 You’ll need to file a claim for reimbursement with your health insurance company, not the federal government.
 (Call the number on your insurance card or check the company’s website for more information.)